Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 These slender snakes can be identified by the three pale stripes running down their back.
 They’re almost always found near water, although they don’t spend as much time in it as the water snakes.
 They live only in the four counties in the far western part of Tennessee.

 Small frogs, tadpoles, and minnows are the preferred foods for this snake.
-They’re quick and will run into thick vegetation when they feel threatened rather than diving into the water.
+They’re quick and will flee into thick vegetation when they feel threatened rather than diving into the water.

 7. Eastern Ribbonsnake